jamesaduncan/osom.guide/src/services.md

 ### Service managers use the allocated service budget wisely

 Each service is allocated a budget by the [executive](/executive) and is responsible for ensuring it is used wisely.
-This budget should allow the service manager to build the team they need and perform any activities needed for the service's [lifecycle stage](/lifecycle).
+This budget should allow the service manager to build the team they need and perform any activities needed for its [lifecycle stage](/lifecycle).

 ### Service managers build the team they need